Mid-Century Modern Hammond Walking Tour

 2. Decorative exposition of building materials and structure

 3. A methodical use of space.

 In new and rapidly developing post-WWII cities like Palm Springs, California the Mid-Century Modern style proliferated easily.
 However, in an older state like Louisiana, that same housing boom yielded a rise in suburban living, but not the same amount of high style Modern architecture.
-That is why the building stock of Hammond stands out among its contemporaries.
+That is why Hammond stands out among its contemporaries.
 The density of local Modern architecture is rare.

 That density is thanks in large part to the local architect, the late John J. Desmond.
 Born in Denver, CO John Desmond graduated Hammond High School in 1937.
 He went to Southeastern before transferring to Tulane University, where he received his architecture degree.
 After then earning a masters at M.I.T. and working for one of the premiere Modern architecture firms in New York (Skidmore, Owings & Merrill), Desmond returned to Louisiana to work for A. Hays Town in Baton Rouge.

 A. Hays Town was a prominent mid-century architect with a classical style.
 Desmond, more in tune with the Mid-Century Modern subtler sub-category called “New Formalism” than Town’s classical references, moved back to Hammond in 1952 to open his own architectural firm.